What is glowing skin?

 NOTE 1: Ensure water does not get inside the second container.
 Additionally, start with 1/4 cup distilled water.
 The more water you add, thinner the consistency of your cream.
 Use the product daily and the quicker you use it up the better.

 NOTE 2: Any formulation containing water becomes a medium for microbes to grow.
+If you see mold, throw it away.
+Mold is not your friend here and you’re not growing penicillin.
 The above measurements are just a guide; you can halve them if you feel you cannot use it up within a week.